graphql/graphiql/examples/monaco-graphql-react-vite/README.md

 ## Description

-This is an extremely naive & minimalistic implementation of `monaco-graphql` with `react` using `vite` as a bundler.
+This is an extremely naive & minimalist implementation of `monaco-graphql` with `react` using `vite` as a bundler.

 This workspace could be used to help us prototype components & hooks for `@graphiql/react`